State of Policing: The Annual Assessment of Policing in England and Wales 2017

 This reporting period has seen the third complete cycle of PEEL (police effectiveness, efficiency and legitimacy) inspections.
 They consider the effectiveness and efficiency of police forces, and assess their legitimacy (that is, how they behave and treat people).
 These inspections give a comprehensive analysis of how each police force in England and Wales has performed.

 This report also gives an overview of the findings from our child protection inspections and our specialist inspections, including our inspections of non-Home Office forces.

 This report is in three parts.

-This section gives a wide-ranging overview of the state of policing in England and Wales, which builds on our inspection programme and takes into account the results of the previous two years’ annual assessments.
+This section contains Her Majesty’s Chief Inspector of Constabulary’s assessment of the state of policing in England and Wales.
+It draws on the inspections we carried out over the last year, as well as the findings and reports of other organisations, and other information and analysis available to him.
 The themes are applicable to the police service as a whole, and to every police force in England and Wales.

 This section provides an overview of the findings from all the inspections we have conducted this year:

 - our specialist thematic and rolling inspections; and

 - our specialist inspections of non-Home Office forces.

 This sets out the full list of our inspections and other work.

 The State of Policing report is provided in a variety of formats.